mahmood1994ha/JobsOnTheGo/README.md

-# Template Repository
+# Jobs On The Go Repository
 This is a template, please fill it with your teams data.
 Places to fill in data are marked with a //TODO.
 If you fail to do so, our jury can't evaluate your project.

 ## Description
 Simply our idea is to make it easy for everyone to make their deliverables more easier.
-So basically starting form delivering packages, food or helping people in delivering stuff or transporting them.
+So basically starting form delivering packagies, food or helping people in delivering stuff or transporting them.

-With our application, users can post simple jobs that need to be done in a day or two, finding someone who will do it.
+Posting simple jobs that need to be done in a day or two, finding someone who will do it.
 Connect.
 Delivered.

-We linked with the CIRC API for getting the scooters information around the city.
-With that we can use the data to recommend the nearest means of transport for the job seekers.

 Connecting small job providers to fast job seekers.